 When Males and Females Start to Differ in Size

-Males typically run larger — broader heads, thicker tail bases, and slightly more body mass.
+Males typically run larger, with broader heads, thicker tail bases, and slightly more body mass.
 But it’s subtle at this age and not a reliable way to sex your dragon.
 The hemipene bulges and femoral pores are your actual tools for that.
 The size difference becomes more obvious after 18 months.

 When Your Dragon Stops Growing